iamonnox/tradecontrol/docs/tc_functions.md

 -	**Design and Development**: Products and services often have an involved history, as does [Trade Control itself](tc_history.md).
 This history emerges from ever increasingly abstract strata – the product’s current form, its version history, the range it belongs to, the company’s timeline, its evolving industry sector.
 Car manufacture can probably trace its history back to the Industrial Revolution.
 Then there are the ever-emerging technological developments, the application of science and engineering knowledge, the hard-earned skills of their creators…
 -	**Governance**: a system of laws, rules and regulations is imposed to control the production process, at various levels of abstraction – international, national and industry sector.
 Most manufacturers will also have their own substantial Quality and System Engineering Manuals, to determine due process for both themselves and their suppliers.
 This framework of governance is ceaselessly evolving.

-Whilst these are prerequisites for advanced production, they do not particularly clarify the Node Core.
+Whilst these are prerequisites for advanced production, they do not particularly clarify the the Trade Control app.
 What will help is an understanding of the different networks involved and how they interact.
 Before that, we need to understand materials and provide a formal, functional description of the technological component.

 ### Materials